kiahakala/food-order-app/README.md

 The app state is managed with React Context API.
 It is simple to use in a small application like this one.

-### UI Components
+### Reusable UI Components

-- Reusable button component that dynamically accepts different styles
+- Button component that dynamically accepts different styles
-- Custom modal component built with React createPortal API to render the modal outside the root div.
+- Modal component built with React createPortal API to render the modal outside the root div
+- Input component that takes advantage of built-in browser features